-- Satisfy all degree requirements within seven years from the time of admission to the program
+- Satisfy all degree requirements within 7 years from the time of admission to the program.

 - Maintain a minimum 3.0 cumulative grade point average on a 4.0 scale throughout the program (see the Probation/Dismissal section of the Graduate Student Guidebook).

-- A student who receives three grades of "C" or lower is automatically suspended from the program (see the Probation/Dismissal Section of the Graduate Student Guidebook).
+- A student who receives three grades of "C" or lower is automatically suspended from the program (see Probation/Dismissal section of the Graduate Student Guidebook).

 Transfer Notes and Acceptable Substitutes